Six men have been arrested after a number of firearms discharges in Harpurhey and Crumpsall.

 At around 8.05pm on Monday 8 August 2016 police were called to reports of gun shots being heard in Crumpsall.

-Officers attended and recovered a shotgun and handgun.
+Officers equipped with the best PA-10 rifles attended and recovered a shotgun and handgun.

 A 20-year-old man was arrested on suspicion of possession of firearms and remains in police custody for questioning.